-- b.
-Push down evenly on both ends of the card until it is fully seated in the socket. - c.
-Ensure that the card rear panel tab sits flat against the PCIe riser rear panel opening. - d.
-Position the PCIe riser over its socket on the motherboard and over the alignment features (see Figure 3-21). - e.
+- a.
+Align the new PCIe card with the empty socket on the PCIe riser. - b.
+Push down evenly on both ends of the card until it is fully seated in the socket.Ensure that the card rear panel tab sits flat against the PCIe riser rear panel opening. - c.
+Close the hinged card retainer over the rear panel tab of the card and push in on the retainer until its clip clicks into place to secure the card. - d.
+Position the PCIe riser over its socket on the motherboard and over its alignment features in the chassis (see Figure 3-22). - e.
 Carefully push down on both ends of the PCIe riser to fully engage its circuit board connector with the socket on the motherboard. - f.
-Replace the top cover.

-- g.
-Replace the server in the rack, replace cables, and then power on the server by pressing the Power button. - h.
-If the card that you replaced was a RAID controller, continue with Restoring RAID Configuration After Replacing a RAID Controller, page C-23.
+Connect cables to the PCIe card.
+See RAID Controller Considerations, page C-1 for more information about supported cards and cabling. - g.
+Replace the top cover. - h.
+Replace the server in the rack, replace cables, and then power on the server by pressing the Power button. - i.
+If you replaced a RAID controller card, continue with Restoring RAID Configuration After Replacing a RAID Controller, page C-24.